solana-foundation/developer-content/docs/core/transactions.md

   vary, depending on the transaction's requirements.
 - Message: The message includes instructions, accounts, and additional metadata, with each account requiring 32 bytes.
-The combined size of the accounts plus metadata can vary, depending on the instructions included in the transition.
+The combined size of the accounts plus metadata can vary, depending on the instructions included in the transaction.

 ![Transaction Format](/assets/docs/core/transactions/issues_with_legacy_txs.png)